Lvore00/ITEC215003LillyVore/README.md

 # August 11, 2022

 1. You will review some codes
-2. You will take a quiz
+2. You will take a quiz review
+3.